 Papercuts and slivers are small wounds that hurt way too much for their size.

-I’ve learned to patch up the paper cuts with liquid bandage, which usually helps quite a bit.
+I’ve learned to patch up the paper cuts with liquid bandages, which usually helps quite a bit.
 Working in the garden and around the woodpile (often without gloves), I pick up slivers in my fingers on a regular basis.

-The most annoying ones are the itty-bitty little buggers you can barely see, let alone grab with a tweezers.
+The most annoying ones are the itty-bitty little buggers you can barely see, let alone grab with tweezers.
 Every time you grab or brush against something, they poke, but it’s almost impossible to remove them.

 The easiest way I’ve found to remove these slivers is super simple, but it took me a while to figure it out, so I thought I’d share it in case others haven’t figured it out yet.

 The easiest way to remove a sliver is to prevent it from getting in there in the first place!
 This is easy to do, as there are many precautions you can take to avoid getting injured.